Sukeltaja-Appi/main/documentation/privacy.md

 ## Privacy policy

-Data gathered by the app will be visible to admins of Museovirasto and Sukeltajaliitto.
+Data gathered by the app will be visible to admins of Meriarkeologinen Seura (https://www.mas.fi/)
 * Data will be collected anonymously: personal informations (including Username, Password etc.) will not be linked to the collected events nor collected separately.
 * Admins may contact you via email (mas@mas.fi), but this can be revoked.